joelouthan/Theologicus/src/doctrine-christ-saves/04-the-love-of-god.md

 No one could assume that the adulteress then lived a perfect life from this point.
 No one would speculate that she never sinned again.
 Yet, in God the Father's eyes, not only forgiven, but rather, she had never sinned because she trusted in the whom the Father had sent.

 We could easily write a fictional piece on the adulteress.
 We want to write that she lived a holy life in Shekinah glory for all of her days on earth.
 But any person born again longer than a day knows full well that the adulteress sinned.
-Her own addictions.
-Her own trauma keeps repeating the cycle of sin.
+Her addictions and her trauma keep repeating the cycle of sin.
 She does not struggle with sin.
 She does sin.
 You do not struggle with sin.
 You do sin.
 I do not struggle with sin.
 I do sin.
 We all do.
 We have all fallen short of the glory of God.
-We are not going to be graded on a curve.
+We will not be graded on a curve.
 For:

 >Romans 3:23 (CSB) For all have sinned and fall short of the glory of God.